 Applicants from Norway or Nordic countries:

-- 15th of April for admission to the autumn semester
+- The application deadline is April 15th for admission to the fall semester

-- 1st of November for admission to the spring semester
+- The application deadline is November 1st for admission to the spring semester

 - Her finner du all informasjon knyttet til søking og opptak.